GreatDanton/browser-homepage/README.md

     - [ ] Deleting task does not work from time to time

 * Load links via JSON:
-    - [ ] The current way to develop this application is quite ugly (using python scripts to switch your private links with generic ones).
-If links are loaded from json file, it would be easier to organize them and easier to develop this application.
+    - [ ] Loading links via JSON file would simplify adding and managing links/bookmarks, as well as the actual development process.

 # License
 See License file